studio-b12/goat/docs/book/src/command-line-tool/index.md

 goat issue_32.goat tests/integrationtests
 ```

-When passing in a directory, Goat will look for any `*.goat` file recursively.
+When passing in a directory, Goat will look for any `*.goat` files recursively.
 Files and directories prefixed with an underscore (`_`) are ignored.
 This is especially useful for Goatfiles which are only supposed to be imported or executed in other Goatfiles.
-If you want to read more about this, take a look into the [Project Structure section](../project-structure.md).
+If you want to read more about this, take a look into the [Project Structure section](../project-structure/index.md).

 ## Flags

-The following sections provide further information about the various flags which can be passed to `goat`.
+Following, further information is provided about the various flags which can be passed to the `goat` CLI.

 - **`-a ARGS`, `--args ARGS`**
-  Pass params as key value arguments into the execution.
+  Pass params as key-value pair into the execution.
 If you want to pass multiple args, specify each pair with its own parameter.
   *Example: `-a hello=world -a user.name=foo -a "user.password=bar bazz"`*

 - **`--delay DELAY`, ` -d DELAY`**
   Delay all requests by the given duration.
 The duration is formatted according to the format of Go's [`time.ParseDuration`](https://pkg.go.dev/time#ParseDuration) function.
-  *Example: `-d 1s30ms`*
+  *Example: `-d 1m30s`*

 - **`--dry`**
-  Only parse the goatfile(s) without executing any requests.
+  Only parse the Goatfile(s) without executing any requests.

 - **`--gradual`, ` -g`**
-  Advance the requests maually.
+  Advance the execution of each requests maually via key-presses.

 - **`--json`**
   Use JSON format instead of pretty console format for logging.